-Festa Junina, or the June Festival, is a Catholic tradition that was introduced to Brazil during the country’s colonization by Portugal (from 1500 to 1822).
+Festa Junina, or the June Festival, is a Catholic tradition that was introduced to Brazil during the country’s colonisation by Portugal (from 1500 to 1822).
 Its events are based on the European Midsummer festivities, which celebrate the harvest and the saints, mainly Saint Anthony, Saint John the Baptist, and Saint Peter.
 Despite its religious origins, the emphasis of Festa Junina is on creating a large social gathering of dancing, drinking, and eating, especially in larger cities.

 All of Brazil celebrates this annual event.
 The major cities have the largest celebrations, though individual events can be found in almost every neighborhood.
 These are held in different venues, from schools and churches to houses, bars, and event spaces.
 The largest festivities happen in the northeast of Brazil where the scale of celebrations is similar to Carnival.